WillyChap/MJOcast/sphinx/index.rst

    4.1.
 Climatology Generation: Explore the **preprocessing folder** in the code repository to create this lead-time dependent climatology.

    4.2.
 Value of Climatology: Discover the benefits of using this climatology as explained below.
-See :any:`Why_leadtime` for the details.
+See - :doc:`WhyLead` for the details.

    4.3.
 Default Option: Alternatively, the ERA5 data (or provided observations) will be used.